 Although other Dornish wars would come, the peace treaty Aegon had signed lasted throughout his own reign.
-Aegon kept up good relations with Princess Deria, and is known to have visited Sunspear together with his eldest son, Aenys.
+Aegon kept up good relations with Princess Deria, and visited Sunspear together with his eldest son, Aenys, on the tenth anniversary of the peace in 23 ᴀᴄ for a "feast of friendship".
+Father and son came to Sunspear upon their dragons, Balerion and Quicksilver.
 Both of Aegon's sons, Aenys I and Maegor I, made sporadic attempts to add Dorne to the realm during their reigns.
 Additionally, the Dornishmen opposed the Targaryens on several occasions during the peace.
 After the death of Aegon I, an outlaw known as the Vulture King rose in the Red Mountains of Dorne, gathering an army thirty some thousand strong.
 Although Princess Deria claimed the Dornish did all they could to put an end to the Vulture King, in truth they mostly ignored it.
 In the end, it came down to the Marcher lords to defeat the Vulture King, which they did during the Vulture Hunt.

 During the reign of King Viserys I Targaryen, King Viserys's brother Daemon and Lord Corlys Velaryon became involved in a struggle with the Triarchy over the Stepstones.
 Prince Qoren Martell gave his support to the Triarchy in this struggle.